The Sign of Jonah:

 Our Lord Yehoshua’s (Jesus’) true Passion account would be sealed (Dan 7:25) for a time, times, and the dividing of a time.

 Now is the precise moment in all of time, for all secrets to be unraveled, to be revealed, and to be made known to all of whom may listen… Here a honest interpretation is presented as was fully intented from the beginning.
-Here the requirement of calculating Sabbatical release year periods including our Lord’s birth in 2 BC (Shemitah Year) is essential to understanding the complete truth behind the bigger Biblical picture…
+Here the requirement of calculating Sabbatical release year periods including our Lord’s birth in 2 BC (Shemitah Year) is essential to understanding the complete truth behind the larger Biblical picture…

 May God Bless You Wisely.